 If the enclosed proxy card is properly signed and returned, the shares represented thereby will be voted at the Annual Meeting in accordance with the specifications made on the proxy.
-When no choice is indicated, the proxy will be voted "FOR" all Director nominees in Proposal 1, "FOR" Proposal 2, for the option of "THREE YEARS" in Proposal 3, "FOR" Proposal 4 and according to the recommendations of the Board of Directors (the "Board") of the Company on any other matter that may properly come before the meeting or any adjournment thereof.
+When no choice is indicated, the proxy will be voted "FOR" all Director nominees in Proposal 1, "FOR" Proposal 2, "FOR" Proposal 3 and according to the recommendations of the Board of Directors (the "Board") of the Company on any other matter that may properly come before the meeting or any adjournment thereof.
 Proxies will extend to, and will be voted at, any properly adjourned session of the Annual Meeting.
 Voting by proxy over the Internet, by telephone or by mailing a proxy card will not affect your right to attend or to vote in person at the Annual Meeting.